jqdsouza/Web-Analyzer-Project-1/README.md

 # Web-Analyzer
 This project was made to take input from a given input file, and compute some basic statistics on the data in the input file.

 The attached input file comprises rows.
-A line of data comprisese three fields.
+A line of data comprises three fields.
 The fields in a line are separated by one or more spaces.
 A string URI (Universal Resource Identifier), a positive integer size, and a non-negative integer priority.

 The basic statistics that are computed include: